NixOS/rfcs/rfcs/0000-nixos-containers.md

 The following features won't be available anymore in the new script:

 * Start/Stop operations, logging into containers: this can be entirely done via [`machinectl(1)`](https://www.freedesktop.org/software/systemd/man/machinectl.html).
 * No configuration will be made via CLI flags.
-Instead, the option-set from the NixOS module will be used to declare not only the container's configuration, but also networking.
+Instead, the option set from the NixOS module will be used to declare not only the container's configuration, but also networking.
 This approach is inspired by [erikarvsted/extra-container](https://github.com/erikarvstedt/extra-container).